Anaheim Ducks Announce 2025 Training Camp Roster Moves

 San Diego Gulls News Release

-SAN DIEGO, Calif. - The Anaheim Ducks announced today that the National Hockey League (NHL) club has added three players to its 2025 Training Camp roster, bringing the total to 33 players (19 forwards, 10 defensemen and four goaltenders).
+SAN DIEGO, Calif. - The Anaheim Ducks announced today that the National Hockey League (NHL) club has reduced its 2025 Training Camp roster to 27 players (17 forwards, seven defensemen and three goaltenders) after making the following six roster moves.
+In addition, center Jansen Harkins was placed on Injured Reserve.

 Calle Clang - G